-I teach what is called, 'observational' or 'structural' drawing.
-I facilitate a process where the student is able to understand the structure and form (the 3-dimensionality) of an object and draw it onto a 2-dimensional surface, such as a piece of paper.
-This may sound complicated, but it is not and my experience is that everyone whom I have guided has discovered their ability to draw in this way.
+I teach an observation method where the student is able to understand the structure and form (the 3-dimensionality) of an object, and draw it onto a 2-dimensional surface, such as a piece of paper.
+This may sound complicated, but it is not and my experience is that everyone whom I have guided in this method has discovered their ability to observe and draw using it.

-There are different reasons why a person wants to learn to draw.
-Each individual's drawing needs are assessed through a discussion in an initial meeting, and a drawing programme is worked out in order address these needs.
-Many people wish to learn to draw simply for the sake of being able to enjoy the pleasure drawing.
-Either way, the drawing experience is always a pleasurable, satisfying and joyful one.
-I offer drawing tuition on an individual basis, as well as on a group basis.
+I offer tuition on a group and individual basis.
+There may be specific reasons why a person wants to learn to observe and draw.
+Each individual's needs are assessed through a discussion in an initial meeting, and a programme is worked out in order address these needs.
+Either way, the learning experience is always a pleasurable, satisfying and joyful one.

 Please see below for areas of focus offered in drawing tuition